pourmalek/CovidVisualizedGlobal/RESULTS Americas region/README.md

 ********************************************************************************************************************************************
 ********************************************************************************************************************************************

-### (9) Americas region - Daily deaths estimated to reported, reference scenarios, 2021
+### (9) Americas region - Daily deaths estimated to reported, reference scenarios, 2021 on